luis261/aztraphile/README.md

   - graphical monitoring is available via ```Show-FaMetric``` which can display CPU and memory workload
   - displaying key metrics over configurable spans of times like that can help you recognize patterns at first glance you might have missed otherwise
   ![Show-FaMetric example](./readme_attachments/show_fametric_example_usage.png)
-- by default (if the condition described in the provisioning section above is met in the config file), you will receive E-Mail alerts pertaining to your function
+- by default (if the condition described in the provisioning section [above](#automated-provisioning-in-azure) is met in the config file), you will receive E-Mail alerts pertaining to your function
   - there is a metric alert rule that triggers if the average CPU percentage is over 90
   - there is a metric alert rule that triggers if the maximum memory usage percentage is over 90
   - additionally, a log search alert rule is created that activates if any exceptions occurred in the execution of your Functions during the last hour
-- instead of using such builtin push-based constructs, you could easily opt for a polling-based approach by running queries periodically using ```Fetch-FaMetric``` and ```Fetch-FaInsights``` (a simple example of applying keyword message filtering to the results of ```Fetch-FaInsights``` is shown in the "Advanced usage" section, you can go explore the code or run the Get-Help commandlet on the mentioned utility functions for in-depth documentation)
+- instead of using such builtin push-based constructs, you could easily opt for a polling-based approach by running queries periodically using ```Fetch-FaMetric``` and ```Fetch-FaInsights``` (a simple example of applying keyword message filtering to the results of ```Fetch-FaInsights``` is shown in the ("Advanced usage" section)[#advanced-usage], you can go explore the code or run the Get-Help commandlet on the mentioned utility functions for in-depth documentation)

 ### Additional orchestration features
 there are lots of orchestration/utility features in the form of powershell functions stored in ```aztra-utils.ps1```.
 You can run them locally, so you don't have to bother with the Azure portal
 - ```Set-KvSecret``` let's you create secrets
 - ```Create-StorageContainer``` can create Storage Containers for you
-- ```Restart-FunctionAppCompletely``` performs a full restart on a Function App; you can also shut it off prematurely to keep the App shut off (charges still apply)
+- ```Restart-FunctionAppCompletely``` performs a full restart on a Function App; you can also stop it prematurely to keep the App shut off (charges still apply)
 - ```Invoke-Function``` let's you call a Function via it's HTTP API
 - ```Set-AzPipelinesVar``` is used to create/update Azure DevOps build variables

 ## Advanced usage
 - you can try to be extra smart about your testing strategy and achieve a level of efficiency that's usually only achievable with proper suites of unittests even without covering your code and maintaining those tests
-  (- you could also use this strategy complementary to your unittests, I definitely don't discourage having them anyway!)
+  - (you could also use this strategy complementary to your unittests, I definitely don't discourage having them anyway!)
   - the way to achieve that kind of efficiency through integration/system-level testing in this context is via leveraging the automatic deployments that trigger on PR creation as follows:
     - let's say you have an important service that is the main consumer of the API of your Function
     - but you also have a dashboard internal to your team that's used to guide/support some day-to-day manual activity